The Gibson

 L-2 and Nick Lucas Special, were built with Brazilian rosewood, some

-transitional guitars were built with an Amazon rosewood back and
+transitional guitars were built with an Amazon or East Indian

-This 1931 L-2 Tenor is a surprisingly early
+made from Brazilian Rosewood, this 1931 L-2 Tenor is a surprisingly

-example to have the transitional mix of Amazon
+early example to have the transitional mix of

 Gibson "Century" L-C Guitar